joshuabenavidesV/Flight-Planner2.0/README.md

 # ✈️ Flight-Planner2.0 🗺️

 This project lets users search for available flights between major airports on specific dates, using live data from the Amadeus API.
+In order to use this application you will need your API Key and API Secret from Amadeus, link down below.

 ## ✨ Features